-I base all my views on personal experiences from years of performances, retail and teaching on piano and keyboard.
-In order to understand the nature of the musical keyboard I will refer to similarities with other musical instruments, how to play the musical keyboard by taking advantage of the given possibilities.
+I base all my views on personal experiences from years of performances, retail, and teaching on piano and keyboard.
+To understand the nature of the musical keyboard, I will refer to similarities with other musical instruments, how to play the musical keyboard by taking advantage of the given possibilities.
 Finally, I will amplify why I recommend the musical keyboard for both beginners and the advanced.
 First, let us go back in time and find out how it started.

 The Musical Telegraph

-One would probably think that the electronic musical instrument is a relatively new instrument, but American inventor Elisha Gray invented the first real synthesizer in 1874.
+One would probably think that the electronic musical instrument is relatively new, but American inventor Elisha Gray invented the first real synthesizer in 1874.
 It was like a small two-octave keyboard that transmitted sound over the telegraph wires and he called it The Musical Telegraph or The Electro-Harmonic Telegraph.
-Apparently, this new-fashioned device did not catch on, because the first true electric organs did not appear for another 45 years, and without the telegraph wires!
+This new-fashioned device did not catch on, because the first true electric organs did not appear for another 45 years, and without the telegraph wires!